mlanza/ai-literacy/201/04-memory.md

 One of the most reliable ways to carry memory forward is by creating artifacts — documents that store your thinking, structure your project, or summarize past collaboration.
 These are the building blocks that let you pick up where you left off.

-They don’t have to be complex.
-Markdown or plain text is ideal: they’re portable, easy to share, and well suited for collaboration with chatbots.
+Markdown or plain text docs are ideal: they’re portable, easy to share, and well suited for collaboration with chatbots.
 A Markdown document can hold everything from bullet-point plans to full draft sections, and it can be uploaded or copy-pasted into a chat window at any time.

 These documents *are* your long-term memory.
 The more thoughtfully you maintain them, the more continuity and depth you’ll bring into each session.